 Next, use a special dry cleaning sponge (chemical sponge) to wipe the soot.
 This is a very important first step; wiping with soot cleaner or water first can spread the soot and make it impossible to remove with a chemical sponge.
 These sponges are made with special materials that can lift stains from walls.
 Use a clean side once the sponge is contaminated with soot, or grab a new sponge.
 You can also slice off the dirty sides of the sponge so you can continue using it.
 Use a wiping motion to lift the stains; a scrubbing motion with these sponges can spread the stains or work them deeper into the surface.

 Next, you’ll want to wash the surface with a degreaser, dish soap or a commercial soot remover.
-Follow directions on the label, or dissolve six tablespoons of dish soap or degreaser in a gallon of hot water.
+Follow the directions on the label, or dissolve six tablespoons of dish soap or degreaser in a gallon of hot water.
 Use the same wiping motion you used with the sponge.
 As the rag gets dirty, rinse and wring it out in the bucket.
 Once this is complete, wipe the walls with a bucket of fresh water.
 Afterward, dry the wall with the clean rag, and allow the surface to dry.
 Place a fan in the room to speed this up.

 Call the Home Restoration Professionals

 Soot removal is a big, dirty job.
 If you’re dealing with a small damaged area, removing it yourself can be manageable.
 But if you’re dealing with significant damage from a house fire or the stains just won’t come out, why not call the experts?
 Rainbow Restoration has years of experience in soot removal and fire damage restoration.
 We’ll take care of cleanup while you and your family recover.
-Just call 855-724-6269, or visit us online to schedule an estimate with your locally-owned Rainbow Restoration.
+Just call us or visit us online to schedule an appointment with your locally-owned Rainbow Restoration.